How is it used?

 When a person has hyperparathyroidism, the usual treatment is surgery to remove the enlarged gland or glands.
 About 85-90% of the time in primary hyperparathyroidism, only one abnormal parathyroid gland is present, but in the remaining cases two or more of the glands is abnormal.
 In secondary hyperparathyroidism, usually all four of the parathyroid glands are affected.
-During surgery, it is important for the surgeon to make sure that he or she has removed all of the abnormal glands.
+During surgery, it is important for the surgeon to make sure that they have removed all of the abnormal glands.
 If all are abnormal, this usually means removing three glands completely and part of the fourth, leaving behind just enough parathyroid tissue to prevent hypoparathyroidism.
 One way to be sure that all of the abnormal tissue has been removed is to measure PTH before and after an apparently abnormal gland has been removed.
 If all the abnormal tissue is gone, PTH levels will fall by over 50% within 10 minutes.
 To be useful, this requires that the laboratory be able to provide the results quickly (this is often called rapid or intraoperative PTH measurement).

 What does the test result mean?